Circuit structure-preserving error mitigation for High-Fidelity Quantum Simulations: Introduction

 Despite the promising potential of NISQ devices, achieving robustly accurate quantum simulations remains a significant challenge \cite{gingrich2004non,williams2004probabilistic,hu2020quantum,head2021capturing}.
-Current quantum computers are constrained by several factors, including limited circuit depth, qubit decoherence, and gate errors \cite{preskill2018quantum}.
-To mitigate these issues, various error-mitigation techniques have been developed, notably zero-noise extrapolation (ZNE) \cite{giurgica2020digital,pascuzzi2022computationally,he2020zero} and probabilistic error cancellation (PEC) \cite{mari2021extending,van2023probabilistic,gupta2024probabilistic}.
+Current quantum computers are constrained by several factors, including limited circuit depth, qubit decoherence, and gate errors \cite{preskill2018quantum,RevModPhys.95.045005}.
+To mitigate these issues, various error-mitigation techniques have been developed, notably zero-noise extrapolation (ZNE) \cite{giurgica2020digital,pascuzzi2022computationally,he2020zero} and probabilistic error cancellation (PEC) \cite{mari2021extending,van2023probabilistic,gupta2024probabilistic,camilo2025compilation,}.
 ZNE enhances simulation accuracy by performing measurements at multiple noise levels and extrapolating results to a theoretical zero-noise limit.
 However, the effectiveness of ZNE is fundamentally constrained by finite qubit coherence times, limiting the range of noise variation.
 PEC, on the other hand, aims to counteract noise effects by probabilistically inverting error channels.
 Although PEC can also produce high-fidelity outcomes, its success heavily relies on accurate noise modeling.
-This reliance poses significant practical challenges since noise characteristics in real quantum hardware are typically unstable, and fluctuating due to environmental variations and hardware instabilities. \rz{Although both ZNE and PEC have demonstrated notable improvements in noisy quantum simulations, they rely heavily on predefined noise models and, crucially, require significant modifications to circuit structures to perform noise characterization.
+This reliance poses significant practical challenges since noise characteristics in real quantum hardware are typically unstable, and fluctuating due to environmental variations and hardware instabilities. \rz{Although ZNE have demonstrated notable improvements in noisy quantum simulations, they rely heavily on predefined noise models and, crucially, might require significant modifications to circuit structures to perform noise characterization.
 Due to such extensive circuit modification, these error mitigation methods might not provide comprehensive and precise characterization of noise impacts across systems.
-This limitation underscores an urgent need for more adaptive, structure-preserving, and robust error-mitigation strategies.}
+This limitation underscores an urgent need for more adaptive, structure-preserving, and robust error-mitigation strategies.} \rzz{Moreover, in quantum simulations, there exist important classes of tasks that do not rely on large or deeply structured circuits but instead require the repeated execution of small-scale circuits a very large number of times.
+In such cases, the challenge lies not in scaling up circuit depth but in maintaining robustness and consistency across many repetitions on noisy hardware.
+Developing methods that enhance the reliability of these high-repetition, small-circuit jobs is therefore crucial for advancing near-term quantum applications.}